Automattic/jetpack/readme.txt

 **Bug Fixes**

+* Admin Page: make sure Gravatar is always displayed in Settings. #6555
 * Contact Form: avoid PHP notices when using the form in a Text widget. #6606
 * Content Options: Fix single characters word count excerpt issue on sites with multibyte languages. #6566
 * Protect: remove port number when server returns a port alongside each stored IP address. #6755